PDF Password Protection API - Complete Security Guide

 {

-FilePath = "SampleFiles/contract.docx"
+FilePath = "SampleFiles/published_report.docx"

 },